-Please submit the following materials to the International Office for review (in person or by email to international@uccs.edu):
+The International Affairs Office will review the application materials before you mail it to USCIS.
+Please submit the following materials to the International Affairs (IA) Office for review by email (international@uccs.edu):

-A completed Form I-765.
+- A completed Form I-765.
 At item 27, you must use the code (c) (3) (iii).
-You can print out the I-765 form from www.uscis.gov and by clicking on "FORMS" on the top of the menu bar.
-A letter from you describing the sudden, unforeseen economic hardship situation.
-You should also explain why other employment options are unavailable or insufficient.
-If you have a financial sponsor, a letter from your financial sponsor, explaining why they cannot provide you with financial support and how circumstances have changed.
-[Include verification of your situation.
-Examples: A letter from your academic department if there was an unforeseen change in departmental funding; newspaper article or other documentation to support claims of currency devaluation, a freeze on transferring money abroad, or a natural disaster.
-[2 identical passport style photos less than 30 days old with your name and I-94 number written in pencil on the back.
-[Copy of your I-94 record showing your last entry into the U.S. and your current status.
-[Copy of passport bio page and F-1 visa [A copy of your new I-20 with a recommendation for economic hardship (this is to be prepared by your international student advisor) - ma apr of I For Your International Affairs Office international student advisor will review the application terials before you mail it to USCIS.
-Be sure to attach a check or money order for the \$410 olication fee.
-The \$410 check or money order should be made payable to: U.S. Department Homeland Security .
-If you plan to file for a waiver of the fee, then you will need to submit a rm I-912, Request for Fee Waiver, along with your application.
-This form requires that you arly show that you are unable to afford the filing fee.
+You can print out the I-765 form from www.uscis.gov and by clicking on "FORMS" on the top of the menu bar. - A letter from you describing the sudden, unforeseen economic hardship situation.
+You should also explain why other employment options are unavailable or insufficient. - If you have a financial sponsor, a letter from your financial sponsor, explaining why they cannot provide you with financial support and how circumstances have changed. - Include verification of your situation.
+Examples: A letter from your academic department if there was an unforeseen change in departmental funding; newspaper article or other documentation to support claims of currency devaluation, a freeze on transferring money abroad, or a natural disaster. - 2 identical passport style photos less than 30 days old with your name and I-94 number written in pencil on the back. - \circ Copy of your I-94 record showing your last entry into the U.S. and your current status. - Copy of passport bio page and F-1 visa - A copy of your new I-20 with a recommendation for economic hardship (this is to be prepared by the IA Office).

+When mailing application to USCIS, be sure to attach a check or money order for the \$410 application fee.
+The \$410 check or money order should be made payable to: U.S. Department of Homeland Security.
+If you plan to file for a waiver of the fee, then you will need to submit Form I-912, Request for Fee Waiver, along with your application.
+This form requires that you clearly show that you are unable to afford the filing fee.

-For FedEx, UPS, and DHL deliveries, send your application to (if your address is in Colorado):
+For FedEx, UPS, and DHL deliveries, if your address is in Colorado, send your application to: